cs7810-group3/group3Project/documentation.md

 ### Competency Questions
 * How would you query the knowledge graph to identify all airplanes manufactured by a specific company?
 * Show the top A most common planes.
 (This would be the list on length A, of the planes with the highest count of total manufactured / made)
-* Are their connections between aircraft models and specific crash types?
 * What aircraft have had part recalls, and are there trends?
-* What aircraft manufacturers support part production for older aircraft and are there aircraft with no manufacturer support?
+* What aircraft manufacturers support part production and are there aircraft with no manufacturer support?
-* What part recalls are associated with the most crashes?
+* What times of year are associated with higher crash ratings?
+* What is the most common part a company makes?

 ### Integrated Datasets
 [Crash Types](https://www.kaggle.com/datasets/saurograndi/airplane-crashes-since-1908?resource=download)